orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/AboutBandMathX.rst

 .. math:: dotpr(kernel1,im1b1N3x5)

 is correct provided that kernel1 and im1b1N3x5 have the same dimensions.
-The function can take as many neighbourhoods as needed in inputs.
+The function can take as many neighbourhoods as needed in inputs, the product is distributed and will give a band for each new input.

+.. math:: dotpr(a,b,c) = \{ dotpr(a,b) , dotpr(a,c) \}

 **Function mean** This function allows to compute the mean value of a given vector or neighborhood (the function can take as many inputs as